b3r3nd/berendbotje/README.md

 * **cringecounter**

 ## Mention Responder
-Small funny feature, when you tag the bot you will get a random reply from a list of lines from skyrim, changed a bit to fit discord.
-There are some basic replies for everyone, but others are included based on:
+Small funny feature, when you tag the bot you will get a random reply from a list of mention replies.
+There are default replies, but you can also add your own replies based on certain roles in the server, for example (our server):
+- Weeb role
+- NSFW role
+- Moderator role
+- Admin role
+- Strijder Role

+The bot comes with some default groups and replies:
 - If you have a high rank in the server (according to the xp system)
 - If you are the highest person on the leaderboard (according to the xp system)
 - If you bumped the discord the most (all time)
 - If you bumped the discord a lot
 - If you had timeouts in the past
 - If you are highly ranked on the cringe counter leaderboard
-- If you do or do not have the strijder role
-- If you have the NSFW role
-- If you are at least moderator in the server
-- if you have the weeb role

-Responses are hardcoded and some roles are custom to our server.
-I plan to change it so you can add both roles to look out for and their responses in the discord server itself, with some default responses being there already, for example high and low xp, or bumpers.
+You can manage all groups and their replies by using these commands:
+- `replies` - show all replies grouped by available categories
+- `replies` `group_id` - Show all replies for a single group
+- `replygroups` - Show all groups
+- `addgroup` `discord_role` - Add a group
+- `delgroup` `group_id` - Delete a group and its replies (!!!)
+- `addreply` `group_id` `reply_line` - Add a reply to a group
+- `delreply` `reply_id`- Delete a reply

 ## Fun commands